hlmshtj-dan/dss-powersim/Power Analysis.md

 ![](https://github.com/hlmshtj-dan/pigo/blob/main/8.png?raw=true)

 ## 5. Simulatiion-based Power Analysis in R
+After introducing simulation based power analysis in Stata and Python, we introduce how to do the same simulation in R.
 ### 5.1 Linear Model Simulation

 #### 5.1.1 Import Library
+We mainly use lmtest and ggplot2 libraries in R.
 ```r
 library(lmtest)
 library(ggplot2)
 ```

 #### 5.1.2  Setting Seeds
+We set seed to 1024 as that in Python.
 ```r
 set.seed(1024)
 ```

 #### 5.1.3 Simulation
+We run simulation based on a regression model exactly as that in Stata and Python simulations.
 ```r
 sample_cnt <- c(400, 500, 600, 700)
 interact_coef <- c(0.2, 0.25, 0.3, 0.35, 0.4)